The Musqueam Place Names Map

 Skwxwú7mesh (Squamish) Place Names Map coming soon too!

 The Musqueam are one of three First Nations whose territory includes modern-day Vancouver.
 The other two are Tsleil-Waututh and Squamish.
 I am excited to be working right now with Kwi Awt Stelmexw, a non-profit dedicated to strengthening Skwxwú7mesh (Squamish) language, art, and culture.
 I will write more about this work soon, but one of the very cool projects currently underway is the creation of an interactive Skwxwú7mesh Place Names map.
-Check out the oh the places you should know project!
+Check out the Squamish Atlas project!

 Using place name maps with students